 Diagnostic injections and pain management procedures are ordered for diagnosis and/or therapeutic treatment of pain in all areas of the spine (lumbar, thoracic and cervical), as well as joints (shoulder, hip, wrist, etc.) Your doctor may also request that you receive an MRI or CT exam in conjunction with these procedures.

 Dr. G specializes in diagnostic injections and pain management procedures.
-He also have advanced training in specific areas, including neuro and musculoskeletal imaging.
+He also has advanced training in specific areas, including neuro and musculoskeletal imaging.
 This special focus, combined with our image-guided approach, ensures that your diagnostic and/or therapeutic injection is accurate and safe.

 Spinal injections, typically used to control pain, can be used diagnostically to locate the pain source.
 Diagnostic spinal injections include discography (discogram), selective nerve root blocks (SNRB), sacroiliac joint injections, facet joint injections, and medial blocks.